Chester (song): Later uses

 It touched and glanced on ev'ry hand.

 A slightly altered version of this text and the music by Billings was recorded in 1975 by the Old Stoughton Musical Society for their LP album, "An Appeal to Heaven".

-The modern American composer William Schuman employed the tune of "Chester" in his New England Triptych (1956) and later expanded it into his Chester Overture.
+20th century American composer William Schuman employed the tune in his New England Triptych (1956) and later expanded it into his Chester Overture.

-Bernard Herrmann quoted the tune prominently in his score for the Colonial Williamsburg orientation film, Williamsburg: the Story of a Patriot.
+Bernard Herrmann quoted the tune prominently in his score for the Colonial Williamsburg orientation film, Williamsburg: The Story of a Patriot.

 An instrumental version of the song was used as background music for CBS's Bicentennial Minutes segments.

-HBO's John Adams has a scene in episode 1 where a group of men sang this song out loud together.
+The HBO miniseries John Adams has a scene in episode 1 where a group of men sing this song together.

-There is a variation of Chester called Chester Variations which is a concert band piece arranged by Elliot Del Borgo.
+There is a concert band piece called Chester Variations, arranged by Elliot del Borgo.

+The anthem features as background music in the 2008 strategy videogame Sid Meier's Civilization IV: Colonization.
+Also, an arrangement of the anthem features as the main theme for the American Civilization in the 2025 strategy videogame Civilization VII.